allemmbinn/allemmbinn.github.io/_pages/about.md

 Currently I'm working with [Prof Pushpak Jagtap](https://www.pushpakjagtap.com/) at the [Focas Lab](https://www.focaslab.com/) at the [Robert Bosch Center for Cyber Physical Systems, IISc Bangalore](https://cps.iisc.ac.in/) currently working on the F1Tenth vehicle.

 My hobbies are debating and dramatics.
+If you are interested in robotics and would like to discuss anything do drop a mail!